oblong6/Time-and-Vision-Lab/README.md

 - Mondays 12:00 to 13:00
 - Thursdays 14:00 to 15:00

-Rooms are typically in the George Davies Centre (GDC) and may vary by date.
+Rooms are typically in the George Davies Centre (GDC 4.29) and may vary by date.

 ### Format
 Informal, supportive, practical.
 Slides are encouraged.
 Updates can be short, especially when the goal is feedback on a specific method or decision.